hannahberg/project2ML/README.md

   - [ ] Implement gradient descent
   - [ ] Do all the runs!
 - [ ] g) Interaction
+  - [ ] Include interaction
-- [ ] h) Analyze and interpret the results from the two-electron system
+  - [ ] Experiment with learning rate
+  - [ ] Experiment with number of hidden values